Kong/docker-kong/README.md

 ##  Mac OS X users using boot2docker

-For running Docker on MacOSX follow the instructions at [https://docs.docker.com/installation/mac/](https://docs.docker.com/installation/mac/)
+For running Docker on Mac OS X follow the instructions at [https://docs.docker.com/installation/mac/](https://docs.docker.com/installation/mac/)

 Once the environment is ready, remember to run the following command before starting Docker to initialize `boot2docker` and setup port forwarding: